 But even an hourly job on the floor of the country's second largest retailer isn't an easy win these days, especially in a state like California, which still has double-digit unemployment.
-The Target store set to open in Los Angeles had already received over 4,000 applications for 250 spots, when the Los Angeles Times reported on it, so just 6.25 percent of applicants would get the job if no one else applied -- a lower acceptance rate than Harvard University.
+The Target store set to open in Los Angeles had already received over 4,000 applications for 250 spots, when the Los Angeles Times reported on it, so just 6.25 percent of applicants would get the job if no one else applied -- a lower acceptance rate than Yale University.

 Shannon Rosales, the hiring manager for the upcoming San Francisco store, told SFGate that they're looking for a "can-do attitude."
 Jessica Stevens, a Target spokeswoman, told AOL Jobs that Target looks for "a friendly and upbeat attitude" -- typically desirable traits for a worker sometimes tasked with appeasing frazzled customers.